 In my opinion, the biggest producer of quality printed surfing-related images during the 1920s was The Paradise Postcard Co., Box 3461, Honolulu, H. T. (Hawaiian Territory vs Territory of Hawaii).
 Their cards were sold in three different versions concurrently.

 The first was real photo with a high gloss (see Prince of Wales, part four – Figure 16 and Figure 30, below).
 The second was printed in sepia (see figure 31) and the third was printed in multicolor with a modernist feel (see Figures 32 and 33).
 All of the cards are captioned on the front and have divided backs.
 In addition, the sepia and multicolor cards have a descriptive paragraph printed on the back, above the address (left) side.

 I have specialized in collecting cards from this company for over 30 years now, and have about 200.
-For real photo cards, my usages cover 1925-1931 (perhaps the Prince of Wales card was printed subsequent to 1920?); for sepia cards, 1923-1928 and for multicolor cards, 1925-1932.
+For real photo cards, my usages cover 1925-1931 (so perhaps the Prince of Wales card shown in part four was printed subsequent to his visit in 1920?); for sepia cards, 1923-1928 and for multicolor cards, 1925-1932.
 I cannot say if every image was printed in all three versions, however, to this point I have collected a dozen that were (including two of the surfing images).